 Axial Theatre is a Grant Award Winner!
-Thank you ArtsWestchester for selecting us for the Matching Grant and two program grants!
+Thank you ArtsWestchester for selecting us for the 2026 Matching Grant!

-At Axial, our mission is to foster a greater understanding of our shared world through the arts.
-Whether as producer, presenter, or educator of theatrical experiences, we are driven by the knowledge that live theater is a powerful tool for inspiring social change.
-The written word performed can transform our thinking and expand our ability to reflect on our responsibilities toward creating the change we want to see in the world.
-We are committed to taking bold risks and making space for new voices.
+At Axial, we aim to deepen our understanding of the world through the arts. producers, presenters, and educators of theatrical experiences, we believe that live theater is a vital force inspiring social change.
+Performing the written word can shift our perspectives and enhance our awareness of our responsibilities in shaping the change we desire.
+We are dedicated to taking bold risks and creating opportunities for diverse voices to be heard.

 Cady McClain